 The Minister for Planning and the Victorian Government Department of Environment, Land, Water and Planning (DELWP) also play important roles in administering planning in Victoria.
 Other state government departments and agencies have responsibilities relating to decision-making under planning schemes – these are known as referral authorities.

-The Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) deals with disputes about planning permits and the enforcement of planning schemes.
+The Victorian Civil and Administrative Tribunal (VCAT) deals with disputes about planning permits and the enforcement of planning schemes.
 Planning Panels Victoria considers issues in relation to the amendment of planning schemes.

-Public consultation, notification, objection and The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. rights are an important feature of the PE Act and the administration of planning schemes.
-These rights vary depending on the operation of the PE Act and the applicable planning scheme.
+Public consultation, notification, objection and appeal rights are an important feature of the PE Act and the administration of planning schemes.
+These rights vary depending on the regulatory context in which the decision is being made under the PE Act, and may vary under the applicable planning scheme.